IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 **JVM Options for EZID:**

-As stated above, with very few exceptions, you will not be able to use this provider.
+As stated above, with very few exceptions (e.g. University of California), you will not be able to use this provider.

 - :ref:`dataverse.pid.ezid.api-url`